I'm a Celebrity...Get Me Out of Here!: Filming location

-The leaseholder of the privately owned Dungay site is the British production company ITV Studios, formerly Granada Television, which extensively redesigned and built on the previously open site and equipped it with camera and sound technology for TV broadcasting.
+The leaseholder of the privately owned Dungay site is the British production company ITV Studios, formerly Granada Productions, which extensively redesigned and built on the previously open site and equipped it with camera and sound technology for TV broadcasting.
 About 600 mostly Australian crew members, including 136 from the UK, are involved in the yearly production and in excess of 100 cameras are used.
 Inside the entrance to the filming location is an open area allocated to buildings which accommodate on-site medical facilities, containers for the storage of props, and other backstage facilities.
 Families and friends of the celebrities are housed here each morning during evictions.
 A restricted access road ascends to the location of the studios from this area.
 The four-wheel drive access to the show's set then descends into a valley.
+The camp is connected to the studio building via a series of suspension bridges and a drawbridge, the latter of which was installed after contestants from the second British series left camp in protest over the small amount of food they received after a trial.
+A retractable canopy positioned high above the central part of camp can be used to protect the contestants and filming equipment from rainfall but is not completely weatherproof.
+It is also used to facilitate the delivery of food that is won in bushtucker trials.
+Some of the scenery in camp is artificial but was designed to blend into the natural environment, e.g. a rock wall that is used to conceal cameras and other production equipment, an area with a pond and a small pump-powered waterfall feature.

+In both the British and German versions of the show, paramedic Bob McCarron, known informally as "Medic Bob" or "Dr. Bob" in the respective versions, and his team of assistants are responsible for the medical care and wellbeing of the celebrities and crew.
+McCarran was usually seen during Bushtucker Trials when medical assistance was required.
+In September 2022, it was reported that McCarron had decided not to return for that year's British series due to scheduling conflicts with other work commitments and was replaced by another medic/doctor off screen.
+McCarron did not appear in the 2020 and 2021 series filmed in Wales due to COVID-19 travel restrictions.